Web image_2.jpg

 Benefit: Helps builders and homeowners understand whether the insurer’s scope or settlement amount is enough to repair the property properly and in line with Building Code requirements.
 This reduces the risk of under‑scoping, ensures the work can actually be completed to standard, and supports fair settlement discussions.

-Some consumer disputes can benefit from simple, clear engineering input.
-Because I work across civil/structural engineering, construction materials, and the law, I can explain
+Some consumer disputes benefit from simple, clear analysis of the available evidence.
+Because I work across factual investigation, reasoning analysis, and dispute frameworks, I can explain...

-• whether an occurrence is feasible or impossible
+• whether an account is consistent, inconsistent, or unverifiable,

-This helps consumers resolve issues efficiently, without unnecessary conflict or confusion.
+This helps people resolve issues efficiently, without unnecessary conflict or confusion.

 Exredis DOES NOT Provide Legal Services or Expert Reports